A Look Back at Famous Inflationary Periods Throughout History

 1970s: Stagflation

 President Nixon abandoned the gold standard on August 15, 1971; this move devalued the dollar and drove up inflation.
 On the very same day, Nixon announced wage and price controls, which he hoped would tamp down the cost of living and create jobs.
-The latter move was done as the 1972 presidential election heated up and Nixon hoped to win over voters.
+The latter move was done as the 1972 presidential election heated up because Nixon hoped to win over voters.

-Instead, inflation crept up throughout 1973 and 1974, and by December 1974 it was in excess of 12%.
+Instead, inflation crept up throughout 1973 and 1974, and by December 1974, it was in excess of 12%.
 Meanwhile, unemployment rose and exceeded 8% by the end of 1974.

 Early 1980s: The Great Inflation